JuliaLang/METADATA.jl/.github/README.md

 # METADATA

-This is the official METADATA repo for the Julia package manager.
+This used to be the official METADATA repo for the Julia package manager, upto and including Julia `v0.6`.
+From Julia `v0.7` (July 2018) onwards, the package registry has moved to the https://github.com/JuliaRegistries/General.
+This repo is therefore frozen and no longer maintained.
+All users are urged to migrate to Julia 1.0 or later.
+There is no support for earlier versions.

+# Historical README

 See [manual section](https://docs.julialang.org/en/latest/stdlib/Pkg/) on packages for how to use the package manager to install and develop packages.

 Please note our current policies for accepting entries into METADATA.jl: